 We have the option to extend certain of our current debt maturities with the payment of extension fees.
-Assuming we exercise all extension options available in our debt agreements, we expect that future principal and interest payments associated with our debt obligations outstanding as of December 31, 2022 will be \$2.7 billion through their maturity, with \$49.6 million of principal and \$93.0 million of interest payable on or before January 1, 2024.
-We intend to pay amounts due with available cash, borrowings under our revolving credit facility, or refinance with long term debt.
+Assuming we exercise all extension options available in our debt agreements and after adjusting for the aforementioned January 2024 term loan extension and repayments, we expect that future principal and interest payments associated with our remaining debt obligations outstanding as of December 31, 2023 will be \$2.6 billion through their maturity, with \$45.2 million of principal and \$102.4 million of interest payable on or before December 31, 2024.
+We intend to pay amounts due with available cash, borrowings under our revolving credit facility, proceeds from property sales and/or refinance with long-term debt.

-We are in compliance with all covenants governed by our existing credit facilities, term loan and senior note facilities.
+We are in compliance with all of our debt covenants.

 Our mortgage loans contain customary provisions regarding events of default, as well as customary cash management, cash trap and lockbox provisions.
 Cash trap provisions may be triggered if the hotel's performance is below a certain threshold.
 Once triggered, all of the cash flow generated by the hotel is deposited directly into lockbox accounts and then swept into cash management accounts for the benefit of our lender.
-As of December 31, 2022, none of the mortgage loans were in a cash trap.
+As of December 31, 2023, none of the mortgage loans were in a cash trap.